-Of the 15 companies that provided second-quarter revenue forecasts this week, nine either matched or trailed the median analyst estimate, according to data compiled by Bloomberg.
-The Bloomberg China-US Equity Index of the most-traded Chinese stocks in the U.S. slumped 0.8 percent in the past five days, while the Standard & Poor’s 500 Index (SPX) gained 2 percent.
+Of the 15 companies on the Bloomberg China-US Equity Index that provided second-quarter revenue forecasts last week, nine either matched or trailed the median analyst estimate, according to data compiled by Bloomberg.
+The gauge, measuring the most-traded Chinese stocks in the U.S., slumped 0.8 percent in the past five trading days, while the Standard & Poor’s 500 Index (SPX) gained 2 percent.

 NQ Mobile Inc. (NQ:US) led weekly declines on the China-US gauge after it provided a forecast in line with what analysts had projected.
 The Beijing-based mobile security software developer, said May 15 revenue will be between $38.5 million and $38.8 million for the second quarter, compared with analysts’ projection for $38.3 million.

-Elong, a web travel agency based in Beijing, sank 8.5 percent this week to $14.62 in New York, the steepest retreat since November.
+Elong, a web travel agency based in Beijing, sank 8.5 percent last week to $14.62 in New York, the steepest retreat since November.

 Elong said (LONG:US) second-quarter revenue will rise as little as 15 percent from a year earlier to about 213 million yuan ($35 million), below the 232 million-yuan mean estimate of two analysts before its May 13 report.

-Renren (RENN:US), based in Beijing, dropped 6.6 percent this week to $2.85, sliding the most since the week ended April 19.
+Renren dropped 6.6 percent last week to $2.85, the biggest drop since the five-day period ending April 19.